daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A painter turned self taught full stack developer
 Attending Coding Dojo's Immersive Software Development bootcamp to become an overall better developer!
 Practicing the working remote work-flow and responsibilties with the move to virtual.
 I am passionate about personal growth and continued learning!

-#### Here you'll find a collection of projects and algorithm practice.
-Algorithms practiced in JavaScript with prompts and sites like CodeWars!
+#### Here are a collection of projects that I've developed throughout my software development journey!

 - ⚡ Fun fact: I get a kick out of finding more efficient ways in doing regular things.
 Especially when I garden!